-Apparently Barney claims to have been ill at the time he was doing maintenance work.
-He caused an accident due to his negligence and his line manager Timothy Hofmeier as Vernon Hollis got killed in this.
+Apparently, Barney claims to have been ill at the time he was doing maintenance work.
+He caused an accident due to his negligence and his line manager Timothy Hofmeier as Vernon Hollis got killed here.

 As well as playing Barney Hillier, Craig Armstrong also plays Theodore Gallow, an assassin who tries to kill Colin and Pal during a shoot-out.
-This is before Phil Bovey comes in and sacrifices himself here.
+This is before Phil Bovey comes in and sacrifices himself in this.

 It was exciting and tense when two situations of crisis occurred towards the episode’s end.
-This includes a bomb about to go off on Moonbase and the aforementioned shoot-out with Colin and Pal.
+This included a bomb about to go off on Moonbase and the aforementioned shoot-out with Colin and Pal.

-‘Moonshine’ has been an enjoyable instalment in the ‘Star Cops’ audio series as I like the character focus and drama featured throughout.
-I’m looking forward to what happens next in the last episode.
+‘Moonshine’ has been an enjoyable instalment in the ‘Star Cops’ audio series as I like the character focus and the drama featured throughout.
+I’m looking forward to what happens next in the last ‘Mother Earth’ episode.

 The CD extras are as follows.
-At the end of the ‘Moonshine’ disc, there are behind-the-scenes interviews with the cast and crew including Linda Newton; Philip Olivier; Timothy Hofmeier; Craig Armstrong; William Gaminara; director Helen Goldwyn; writer Roland Moore; script editor Andrew Smith; etc.
+At the end of ‘Moonshine’, there are behind-the-scenes interviews with the cast and crew including Linda Newton, Philip Olivier, Timothy Hofmeier, Craig Armstrong, William Gaminara, director Helen Goldwyn, writer Roland Moore, script editor Andrew Smith, etc.

 ‘Moonshine’ rating – 8/10